28 Free things to do in Hilton Head, SC & Budget Tips

 Along Port Royal Sound, there’s an incredible trail in the shade found in Fish Haul Creek Park.

-This is one of the best free things to do in Hilton Head, SC, if you already have a bike.
+If you already have a bike, this is one of the best free things to do in Hilton Head, SC.

 If you aren’t traveling with a bike, they can be rented throughout the island for affordable rates depending on how long you’re renting one.